brendenconnors/Rap_Recommendation/README.md

 ### Motivation
   With my Spotify often playing >50% of my day, often times I run out of new music.
 I have always been interested in how songs are being recommended for me, thinking about the features of my current song and seeing how that compares to what is played next.
 How is a set of songs being recommended for me based off of my playlist?
 What did I listen to recently that made my Discover Weekly this good/bad?

-  To build my own recommendation engine, I will be doing this only using song lyrics,and specifically Hip Hop/Rap lyrics.
+  To build my own recommendation engine, I will be only using song lyrics,and specifically Hip Hop/Rap lyrics.
 We will look to extract some simple features from the lyrics, as well as get a Doc2Vec vector representation that we can use to calculate similarity scores.
 I want to build my own recommendation engine for my own intense interest, to help fill my/my friends' playlists, and learn/use some NLP techniques along the way.

 ### Data
   The process of getting the data is obtained from the following steps.